Isle of Wight Guru

 Lower Hyde is about one mile from the beach at Shanklin

-3. Landguard Holiday Park - Shanklin
+4. Landguard Holiday Park - Shanklin

 Landguard Holiday Park is another Isle of Wight camping option with swimming pools and other facilities

-It's a Parkdean Resorts site (formerly Park Resorts) which has lots of static caravans, but it also takes campers and is fairly near to Shanklin beach (Lower Hyde is their other site in the area).
+It's a Parkdean Resorts site (formerly Park Resorts) that has lots of static caravans, but it also takes campers and is fairly near to Shanklin beach (Lower Hyde is their other site in the area).

 It's one to consider if you want a busy park with lots of things for younger visitors to do.
 There are indoor and outdoor swimming pools, a restaurant, playground, launderette, shop and bar.
 It doesn't have a sports area, unlike similar sites at Thorness Bay, Nodes Point and Lower Hyde.